-In the UK, 366,303 cases of cancer were diagnosed in 2017, the latest year for which data is available.
-Of these cancer cases, 186,883 were in men, and 179,420 were in women1.
-1 in 2 people in the UK will be diagnosed with cancer in their lifetime2.
+In the UK, 387,820 cases of cancer were diagnosed in 2019, the latest year for which data is available.
+Of these cancer cases, 200,386 were in men, and 187,434 were in women1.

 CANCER HEALTH CHECK

-Answer a few simple questions to find out how your lifestyle could be making you attractive to cancer
+Answer a few simple questions to find out how your lifestyle could be affecting your risk of cancer

-In fact, the top 4 cancer types accounted for more than half (53%) the total number of new cases in 2017 in the UK.
+In fact, the top 4 cancer types accounted for more than half (53%) the total number of new cases in 2019 in the UK.

-Eating a healthy diet, being more active each day and maintaining a healthy weight are important ways you can reduce your cancer risk.
+Alongside not smoking, eating a healthy diet, being more active each day and maintaining a healthy weight are important ways you can reduce your cancer risk.